 This post has partner links that I may receive compensation for at no cost to you.
 Thank you!

 After Riga, Latvia, my next destination was Tallinn, Estonia.
-I could have flown or taken a train, but going by bus was actually both the cheapest and most likely the fastest option.
+I could have flown or taken a train, but taking a Lux Express bus was actually both the cheapest and most likely the fastest option.

 The Riga coach station is easy to find.
 It’s right next to Riga Central Market, which is nice if you want to grab some snacks before the journey.
 The bus station has a large sign reading “Autoosta” on the roof.
 As far as bus stations go, it was surprisingly bright and not dodgy, though I did have a couple of people politely ask me for spare change.